seaweed32/Starblast-Mods/Asteroid Dueling/README.md

 The current version only has the A-Fighter, Scorpion, Condor, A-Speed, Barracuda, and O-Defender.

-*I didn't make the code to shoot the asteroids, I took it from arena mod*
+*I didn't make the code that gets the direction the ship is facing to launch the asteroids, I took it from arena mod*

 https://github.com/seaweed32/Starblast-Mods/assets/132213277/a158802b-6618-4228-a655-d3806bb110fb